EternalModz/CrEaTiiOn-Brotherhood-Theme-Library-NET/README.md

-# CrEaTiiOn-Brotherhood-Official-C-Theme
+# CrEaTiiOn-Brotherhood-Official-Theme-NET
-This is the official Windows Forms theme for CrEaTiiOn Brotherhood &amp; the Crimson Modding Community.
+This is the official Windows Forms theme for CrEaTiiOn Brotherhood &amp; the Zephyr League.

 # What does the theme include?
-The theme includes many controls to make modern and fabulous looking GUIs.
+The theme includes many controls to make modern and fabulous-looking GUIs.
 Each component has been checked and tested for optimal performance.
 The theme includes over 50+ controls.
-Each one has been fine-tuned to match the color flow of CrEaTiiOn Brotherhood and the Crimson Modding Community.
+Each one has been fine-tuned to match the color flow of CrEaTiiOn Brotherhood and the Zephyr League.
 Different types of controls are sorted by name and have been categorized by visual appearance.

 # Coloring system
 - Our default accent color is red, ```RGB: 250, 36, 38```